melchie04/melchie04/README.md

 <h1 align="center">Hi, I am Melchor Callos</h1>
 <img align="right" alt="Coding" width="300" src="https://github.com/melchie04/melchie04/blob/main/coding.gif"/>
 <p align="left">
-  I am passionate about becoming a professional software developer, which is why I am interested in learning new skills and expanding my expertise in the area of software development.
-I believe that staying up-to-date with the latest technologies and trends is essential to deliver high-quality websites.
+  I am passionate about becoming a professional website developer, and I am determined to excel in this field by continuously improving my skills, adopting innovative practices, and expanding my expertise in the area of website development.
+Additionally, I bring valuable expertise as a skilled software tester, having gained significant experience in various testing domains such as functional testing, automation testing, unit testing, and white box testing.
+By combining my skills in software testing with my ambition to become a proficient website developer, I am confident that I can deliver high-quality solutions that meet the ever-evolving demands of the digital landscape.
 </p>

 <p align="left">🌱 I am currently learning ReactJs</p>